2dv514/syllabus/lectures/03_patterns/slides.md

 * Server Template
 * Snowflake factory - Antipattern

+Note:
+*Handcrafted Server* - create a new server is to use an **interactive UI or command-line** tool to **specify each of the options** needed<br />
+*Wrap Server Creation Options in a Script* - capture the process for creating new servers so that it’s **easily repeatable**.<br />
+*Hot Cloned Server* - server sprawl and configuration drift, not reproducible *Server Template* - snapshot of a server and using that as a template, template is **static**, won’t stay consistent. <br />
+*Snowflake factory* - adopt **automated tools** to provision servers, but a person still creates each one by **running the tool and choosing options for the particular server**

 --
 ## Smoke Test new servers
-* Automatically created servers should be automatically tested
+* automatically created servers should be automatically tested
-* Based on the server role:
+* based on the server role and general compliance:
   * server running and accessible
   * monitoring agent
   * DNS